-It is important that the Chamaerops get at least 5 hours of direct sunlight per day.
-Outside in the garden or in front of the window are suitable places.
+The Chamaerops must get at least 5 hours of direct sunlight per day.
+Outside in the garden or front of the window are suitable places.

 It is important to give the plant hydro grains and drainage holes when the plant is outside.
 This ensures that an excess of water will be prevented.
 Indoors this is not necessary as the roots will not be able to reach the surplus on the soil.
 Moreover, always repot in the spring so that the plant can recover from any damage.

-The Chamaerops has hard leaves where pests will not settle easily.
-Moreover, the pests are easy to control by a hard jet of water on the plant to put.
+The Chamaerops have hard leaves where pests will not settle easily.
+Moreover, the pests are easy to control with a hard jet of water on the plant to put.
 The leaves can withstand this well and will not damage it.